 TGbn editor: please update the following paragraph as shown below. (#3652)

-(#3652) A DBE AP shall announce an upcoming enablement of DBE mode, changes to the DBE bandwidth or disablement of DBE mode in Beacon and Probe Response frames using the advance notification mechanism for UHR critical updates (see 37.y (UHR BSS parameter critical update procedure)).
-DBE mode enablement, the DBE bandwidth change, or DBE mode disablement should be announced sufficiently in advance for multiple beacon intervals so that all associated non-AP STAs, including those in the power save mode, have the opportunity to receive at least one successful indication of the update before the update takes effect.
-After the DBE mode is enabled or the DBE bandwidth is changed, the DBE AP shall continue operating with its DBE bandwidth until a subsequent change to its DBE bandwidth takes effect, or DBE mode disablement takes effect.
+(#3652) A DBE AP that intends to enable, disable or update the parameters of DBE mode shall follow the procedure defined in 37.28 (Enhanced BSS parameter critical update procedure)).
+After DBE mode is enabled or the DBE bandwidth is changed, the DBE AP shall continue operating with its DBE bandwidth until a subsequent change to its DBE bandwidth takes effect, or DBE mode disablement takes effect.

 37.17.4 AP PUO mode